 The documents reveal the links of Gaurav Burman, fifth-generation scion of Dabur’s Burman family and husband of Lalit Modi’s stepdaughter Karima, with the Kings XI Punjab franchise.
 And also that of Indian businessman in Nigeria, Suresh Chellaram, whose wife Kavita is the sister of Lalit Modi’s late wife Minal, with the Rajasthan Royals franchisee.

 The now arrested promoter of bankrupt travel firm Cox and Kings Ltd, Ajay Ajit Peter Kerkar, owns two BVI trusts and is connected to at least half a dozen offshore firms, an investigation of records in the Pandora Papers leak reveals.

 18. Satish Sharma

-Captain Satish Sharma, a Congress leader who was close to the Gandhi family and at least 10 members of Satish Sharma’s family including his wife Sterre, children and grandchildren are among the beneficiaries of a trust, the Jan Zegers Trust — an organisation incorporated in the Cayman Islands in 1995.
+Captain Satish Sharma, a Congress leader who was close to the Gandhi family and at least 10 members of Satish Sharma’s family including his wife Sterre, children, and grandchildren are among the beneficiaries of a trust, the Jan Zegers Trust — an organization incorporated in the Cayman Islands in 1995.
 The trust was later registered under the governing law of New Zealand as well.

 19. Minal and Dinesh Vazirani